New River Gorge Bridge: National Park Status

 After the construction of Corridor L, some believed that the area should be totally built up to support the local economy.
 This included building large resorts along the gorge like those seen in North Carolina.
-This battel was led to congress where the environmentalists won by making the area a national river on November 10,1978 protecting the river from any further destruction.
+However, others disagreed and wanted the gorge to remain a natural, undeveloped area.
+Those favoring leaving the area in its natural state eventually won when Congress designated the area a national river on November 10, 1978, protecting the river from any further destruction.

 The New River Gorge became the newest national park in the United States in 2020 after decades of destruction to the natural landscape.
-The national park is unique in that it was inhabited by Americans before it became a protected area along with its main feature being man-made and not natural: the New River Gorge Bridge.
-This is different from other National Parks that have always been recognized for their status and never inhabited by Americans.
+The national park is different from many others in that it was settled by European Americans before it became a protected area along with its main feature being man-made and not natural: the New River Gorge Bridge.
+This is different from most other national parks (excluding, for example, Mesa Verde National Park and Gateway Arch National Park) that have largely been recognized for their natural features rather than man-made structures.
 The New River Gorge Bridge is one of the many attractions in the park along with stunning views, white-water rafting, rock climbing, fishing, camping, and hiking.